-In January 2017, the FASB issued ASU 2017-04, "Intangibles-Goodwill and Other", to simplify the accounting for goodwill impairment.
-The update removes Step 2 of the goodwill impairment test, which requires a hypothetical purchase price allocation.
-A goodwill impairment will now be the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.
-The standard will be effective in the first quarter of 2020, but early adoption is permitted.
-The Group is currently evaluating this update to determine the full impact of its adoption but do not expect this accounting standards update to have a material impact on its consolidated financial statements.
+In January 2017, the FASB issued ASU 2017-04, "Intangibles-Goodwill and Other (Topic 350): simplifying the test for goodwill impairment", the guidance removes step 2 of the goodwill impairment test, which requires a hypothetical purchase price allocation.
+Goodwill impairment will now be the amount by which a reporting unit's carrying value exceeds its fair value, not the difference between the fair value and carrying amount of goodwill which was the step 2 test before.
+This ASU should be adopted on a prospective basis for the annual or any interim goodwill impairment tests beginning after December 15, 2019.
+Early adoption is permitted for interim or annual goodwill impairment tests performed on testing dates after January 1, 2017.
+The Company is substantially complete with the evaluation of the adoption on its consolidated financial statements.
+This adoption will not have a material impact on its consolidated financial position, results of operations or cash flows.